Link Up New York City

 Tours are available by reservation.
 Learn more about tours at Carnegie Hall.

-Carnegie Hall will confirm if you have been accepted into the program by Thursday, June 1, 2017.
+Carnegie Hall will confirm if you have been accepted into the program by the end of August.
 If you have not yet heard from Carnegie Hall regarding your program status by that time, please contact Carnegie Hall staff at 212-424-2013.

 This optional professional development workshop will serve as an additional opportunity to explore the Link Up materials, interact with the artists, and share best practices with fellow Link Up teachers.
 It is not a requirement of the program, but we highly encourage you to attend.

 Where do the Link Up professional development workshops take place and how do I get there?